0xfromage/discord-summarizer/README.md

 - Posts formatted summaries to a Discord channel (can be on a different server)
 - Configurable scheduling
 - Modular architecture for easy maintenance
+- Supports offline/dummy mode for testing and development

 ## Cross-Server Functionality